Generic Name: Pancuronium bromide

-When mixed with the above solutions in glass or plastic containers, Pancuronium Bromide Injection will remain stable in solution for 48 hours with no alteration in potency or pH; no decomposition is observed and there is no absorption to either the glass or plastic container.
+When mixed with the above solutions in glass or plastic containers, Pancuronium Bromide Injection, USP will remain stable in solution for 48 hours with no alteration in potency or pH; no decomposition is observed and there is no absorption to either the glass or plastic container.

 How is Pancuronium Supplied

 Pancuronium Bromide Injection, USP is supplied as follows: